confluentinc/operator-earlyaccess/concepts/plan-deployment.rst

 - Network Encryption
 - Configuration Secrets

-Confluent recommends a `secure configuration for production: <../production-secure-deploy>`_
+For production deployments, Confluent recommends: `secure configuration for production: <../production-secure-deploy>`_

 You can choose other options for each dimension.